 Several Charity Golf days have been held over the years, mostly at the local Westerhope Golf Club.
 The most recent event was in June 2017 at Prudhoe Golf Club and was organised by the Tailford family in memory of Ron Tailford, the father-in-law of our Trustee Polly Tailford.

 Each year we have a number of charity places for the Great North Run.
 Runners who take these places raise substantial sums for NEPAC whilst enjoying the experience of taking part in this prestigious event, often for the first time.
+For information on available places for the 2018 Great North Run on Sunday 9th September. click here.

 The Run for Bob, in memory of Bob Peart, one of the North East’s top veteran athletes who died of cancer in 2001, also raises funds for NEPAC.
 This run, along the Whitley Bay coastal path and through Holywell Dene, is in early January and is organised by the North Shields Polytechnic Club.